Data Privacy Notice for Students Studying in the E.U.

 “Personal Information,” as used in this Notice, means any information that can be used to identify you, whether directly or indirectly, including by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to your physical, physiological, genetic, mental, economic, cultural or social identity.

 You can contact NYU’s Data Protection Officer with any questions about this notice, our data collection practices, or your rights.
-You can reach NYU’s Data Protection Officer, Peter Christensen, at:
+You can reach NYU’s Data Protection Officer, Tani Raiford, at:

 c/o Data Protection Officer’s Office

 +1 212 998 1180

 Contact information for NYU’s local data protection contacts for NYU’s EU Global Sites is provided in Annex A.

 This general notice may be supplemented by additional notices at the point of any data collection.
 In addition to this notice:

 - NYU’s Annual FERPA Notice provides information about your rights under the Family Educational Rights and Privacy Act

 - The NYU Student Health Center Notice of Privacy Practices describes how your health information may be used and disclosed by the Student Health Center